-The operation of a kaolin processing plant.
+The operation of a gypsum wallboard and stucco production facility.

 This Permit is conditioned upon compliance with all provisions of The Georgia Air Quality Act, O.C.G.A.
 Section 12-9-1, et seq, the Rules, Chapter 391-3-1, adopted and in effect under that Act, or any other condition of this Permit.
 Unless modified or revoked, this Permit expires five years after the issuance date indicated above.